Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Perfect redundancy is unaffordable.
 But 70% capacity within 30 minutes protects more revenue than 100% capacity after 48 hours.

-Here’s a real-world example:
+A real-world example:

 Conclusion

-• IT-focused DR solves the wrong problem – your customers want business continuity, not server recovery
+• IT-focused DR solves the wrong problem—your customers want business continuity, not server recovery

-• The cost of "Good Enough" is higher than most CFOs calculate
+• The cost of "good enough" is higher than most CFOs calculate

 • The paradigm shift: From "How do we restore system X?" to "How do we keep business function Y running?"